cjfuller/kargo/README.md

 - test configuration options for running tests by tag, or specific tests
 - test discovery for top-level functions
-- a number of other configuration options (option to turn off including the kotlin runtime in the jar, support of other source / test layouts, etc.)
+- a number of other configuration options (option to turn off including the kotlin runtime in the jar, etc.)

 ### Medium-term